 The History of Rhinoplasty

 Rhinoplasty was one of the first cosmetic procedures ever performed in the history of medicine.
 Although it had been performed in various degrees for thousands of years in ancient societies in India and Egypt, modern rhinoplasty truly emerged in Europe in the beginning of the last century.
 At the time, very few people underwent surgical procedures unless it was to treat a painful or life-threatening condition.
 During that time, however, there was great emphasis on how facial characteristics reflected a person’s inner character, which caused great emotional stress and anxiety for people with ill-proportioned noses.
-It was then at an orthopedic surgeon by training realized that he could alleviate personal suffering through a cosmetic procedure, and in 1898 Jacques Joseph performed his first rhinoplasty on a young man who experienced ostracization for his overly-large nose.
+It was then that an orthopedic surgeon by training realized that he could alleviate personal suffering through a cosmetic procedure, and in 1898 Jacques Joseph performed his first rhinoplasty on a young man who experienced ostracization for his overly-large nose.

 Advancements in Rhinoplasty Procedure

 Traditional rhinoplasty involves the use of mallets, chisels, and saws—all tools useful for sculpting marble or crafting wood, but might not be sophisticated enough for a delicate part of your anatomy like your nose.
-In the centuries since the inception of the modern rhinoplasty, Aesthetx’s Dr. Berkowitz is now at the forefront of cutting-edge techniques for rhinoplasty through his use of high-frequency Piezoelectric tools, a type of technology that shapes the bones of your nose with such precision and delicacy that it leaves surrounding tissue completely untouched.
-The use of power tools has allowed an unprecedented reduction in tissue trauma, allowing for less bruising and quicker recovery.
+In the centuries since the inception of the modern rhinoplasty, Aesthetx’s Dr. Berkowitz is now at the forefront of cutting-edge techniques for rhinoplasty through his use of high-frequency Piezo electric tools, a type of technology that shapes the bones of your nose with such precision and delicacy that it leaves surrounding tissue completely untouched.
+The use of the precise power tools has allowed an unprecedented reduction in tissue trauma allowing for less bruising and quicker recovery.
 High-frequency power tools also allow, for the first time, the ability to easily thin and reshape cartilage.
 Dr. Berkowitz is world-renowned for developing power tools for use in rhinoplasty and has lectured worldwide on the benefits of this approach for achieving perfect results.

 In the interest of giving your surgeon enough time to perform your surgery with great care and incredible detail, our rhinoplasty procedures take about 3-5 hours, almost double the time of typical rhinoplasty procedures.
 We also use the open rhinoplasty technique, fiber optic lighting, and magnification to afford the greatest amount of control and precision.
+To make the procedure as safe as possible for the patient, we use desmopressin before the procedure to reduce bleeding.

 PRP for Rhinoplasty